 Implementation of the mandate by the Special Rapporteur

-The mandate of the Special Rapporteur on the right to of everyone to the enjoyment of the highest attainable standard of physical and mental health was originally established by the Commission on Human Rights in April 2002 by resolution 2002/31.
-Subsequent to the replacement of the Commission by the Human Rights Council in June 2006, the mandate was endorsed and extended by the Human Rights Council by its resolution 6/29 of 14 December 2007.
-For more information on the history of the mandate, please refer to the following link: Overview of the mandate
+The mandate of the Special Rapporteur on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health was originally established by the Commission on Human Rights in April 2002 by resolution 2002/31.
+Subsequent to the replacement of the Commission by the Human Rights Council in June 2006, the mandate was endorsed and extended by the Human Rights Council resolutions 6/29 of 14 December 2007, 15/22 of 6 October 2010, and 24/6 of 8 October 2013.
+For more information on the history of the mandate, please refer to the following link: Overview of the mandate.

 The Special Rapporteur implements the mandate through different means and activities.
 As assigned by the different resolutions related to the mandate:

 - The Special Rapporteur presents annual reports to the Human Rights Council and to the General Assembly on the activities and studies undertaken in the view of the implementation of the mandate (See Annual Reports);

 - He/She monitors the situation of the right to health throughout the world.
 He/she identifies general trends related to the right to health and undertakes country visits which provide the Special Rapporteur with a firsthand account on the situation concerning the right to health in a specific country (See Country visits;